Education (ED)

 ED 7311.
 Educational Philosophy in a Social Context.

-This course examines the philosophical foundations of education from the time of Plato through current writings.
-It frames these foundations through the lens of educational challenges of today.
-Readings include classical and current writings.
+This course examines the philosophical foundations of education from historical through current writings.
+It frames these foundations through the lens of the educational issues and challenges of today across local, regional, and global contexts.
+Readings include classical and current writings from literature across the field of education as well as other relevant disciplines.
+Emphasis is focused on connecting the philosophical foundations of education to policy, practice and scholarship in educational and community leadership.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter